The Rectory | Dining Out | Bury St Edmunds | Suffolk

 Queens Bar and Grill https://www.queensbse.co.uk.
 Queens is an independent restaurant & bar in the heart of Bury St Edmunds with a strong focus on ‘farm to fork’ and smokehouse flavours.

-There’s a range of chain restaurants - Nando’s, Pizza Express, Cote, Wagamama and so on.
-Mowgli is an enjoyable newcomer.
-Dough & Co is an independent pizza restaurant which is gaining a good reputation.
+There’s a range of chain restaurants - Nando’s, Pizza Express, Cote, Wagamama , Giggling Squiid and so on.
+Mowgli is an enjoyable relative newcomer.

 Lavenham is about a 6 mile drive:

-The Swanhttps://theswanatlavenham.co.uk housed in a medieval building offers a tasting menu which some of our guests have enjoyed.
+The Swan https://theswanatlavenham.co.uk housed in a medieval building offers a tasting menu which some of our guests have enjoyed and a lovely Afternoon Tea..

 Two tea rooms in Lavenham worth visiting are Lavenham Vintage Blue https://lavenhambluetearooms.com and Tatums Teahouse.
 We love the Ploughman’s at Lavenham Vintage Blue and Tatums homemade cakes.
 You won’t leave hungry or disappointed.